heber-silva/CKA-Obsidian-Vault/Storage/Storage.md

 #prova
-Ways to provide both long-term and temporary storage to Pods in your cluster.
+Ways to provide both long-term and temporary storage to [[Pod]]s in your cluster.

 ---